wormhole-foundation/xdapp-book/src/development/tilt/linux.md

 # Linux Devnet Setup

 ### Experimental Setup Script
 There's an experimental one command setup script that should install dependencies for you on Linux and configure everything properly.
-This is only reccomended if you're running headless Linux and unable to use Docker Desktop, as with Docker Desktop you don't need `minikube` and can just enable Kubernetes from Docker.
+This is only recommended if you're running headless Linux and unable to use Docker Desktop, as with Docker Desktop you don't need `minikube` and can just enable Kubernetes from Docker.

 ```sh
 curl $URL | sh install_linux.sh